johnzhou721/movie-barcodes/README.md

 There are some constants defined in the code that can be changed if desired.
 * Set `OUT_WIDTH` and `OUT_HEIGHT` to the desired output dimensions.
 * Set `SAMPLE_HEIGHT` to change the granularity of the columns. `SAMPLE_HEIGHT` should be at most the input video height and at least 1 (which is equivalent to using the `-u` flag).
 This is a matter of personal preference; larger values preserve more detail while smaller values yield smoother results.
 * Tip: use low-resolution videos.
-It won't effect the result at all and it will run much faster.
+It won't affect the result at all and it will run much faster.